k1ng440/spotify-mp3-downloader/README.md

 This is a node.js program that is controlled by a web interface.
 It downloads .mp3 files from Spotify and ID3-tags them accordingly.

+It supports multiple tracks at the same time, or one playlist.
+It downloads tracks in 160kbps.

 **You need a Spotify Premium account to use this.**

 # How to use: